Samkwt/rag-chatbot-main/README.md

-# Create your first AI Chatbot with RAG
+# My first AI Chatbot with RAG
 ## Features
 - ✅ What is RAG?
 - ✅ How to use it with LangChain with Pinecone